ARMmbed/mbed-os-5-docs/docs/advanced/runtime_stats.md

 ```

 ### Side effects of enabling heap stats

-* An additional 8 bytes of overhead for each memory allocation
+* An additional 8 bytes of overhead for each memory allocation.
-* The function ```realloc``` will always never reuse the buffer it is resizing
+* The function ```realloc``` will never reuse the buffer it is resizing.
-* Memory allocation is slightly slower due to the added book keeping
+* Memory allocation is slightly slower due to the added book keeping.

 ## Stack stats

-Stack stats provide information on the allocated stack size of a thread and the wost case stack usage.
+Stack stats provide information on the allocated stack size of a thread and the worst case stack usage.
 Any thread on the system can be queried for stack information.

-To enable heap stats add the command line flag ```-DMBED_STACK_STATS_ENABLED=1```.
+To enable heap stats, add the command line flag ```-DMBED_STACK_STATS_ENABLED=1```.

 ### Example program using stack statistics